foumart/AppleII.Project.template/README.md

 #### Useful for Development:

 1. Live reload - the web Emulator will restart with any change you perform within the src/ folder.
-2. Ideally not only basic should be able to be compiled by this development automatization, but assembly as well - check TODO.
+2. Ideally not only basic should be compiled by this development automatization but assembly as well - check TODO.

 #### TODO: